 Aggregate Invoice Value will be the sum of purchases exceeding ₹2.5 Lakhs per supplier

-Applicable Taxes will be the sum of all GST, cess, and other taxes on invoices
+Furthermore, it is important to consider that the Applicable Taxes will include the sum of all GST, cess, and other taxes on invoices.

 By populating these value sets, the final TDS contribution can be derived.
 This must further undergo rounding off as per the prescribed protocol.